- Improve your personal brand online by paying attention to what Google reveals about similar people.

 These core websites use a classic and effective content strategy: the sites are heavy with awareness content, but even the most general content funnels visitors to later stages of the buyer’s journey.
 The bottom-of-funnel (BOFU) content—such as pricing, calls to action, and virtual consultations—may not star in this show, but they are the closing act.

-Don’t be discouraged when you take a deep dive into your best competitors’ content.
+As you work to brand yourself, don’t be discouraged when you take a deep dive into your best competitors’ content.
 All the content you’ll find took months or years of steady and focused work to build.
 A best practices content gap analysis provides a map for the long haul, not a recipe for a quick fix.

 And don’t be disheartened by professional design or impressive visuals.
 Your most successful competitors, like Dr. Rajagopal and Dr. Ellyassnia, hire professional designers to develop a meaningful, clean visual brand and overall design appropriate to their customer’s expectations.
 You, too, will deal with this issue in good time.
 For now, just focus on the content gaps.
 Then get to work.